Sevilla

 Flamenco

-Impromptu bar shows: Spirited flamenco singing still erupts spontaneously in bars throughout the old town after midnight — but you need to know where to look.
-Ask a local for the latest or swing by La Carbonería Bar, just a few blocks north of the Barrio Santa Cruz.
-Lo Nuestro and El Rejoneo are favorites that also host live dancing (at Calle Betis 31A and 31B).
+To find bars where spirited flamenco singing still erupts spontaneously after midnight, ask a local for the latest.
+I've enjoyed the scene at La Carbonería, just a few blocks north of the Barrio Santa Cruz.
+Lo Nuestro and El Rejoneo are favorites that also host live dancing (next door to each other at Calle Betis 31A and 31B, along the river in Triana).

 Concepción Delgado

-Originally a 10th-century palace built for the governors of the local Moorish state, this still functions as one of the royal family's homes — the oldest still in use in Europe.
-Visitors can enjoy several sections of the Alcázar: Spectacularly decorated halls and courtyards have distinctive Islamic-style flourishes.
+Originally a 10th-century palace built for the governors of the local Moorish state, Sevilla's Alcázar is Europe's oldest royal residence that's still in use.
+Today, visitors can enjoy spectacularly decorated halls and courtyards with distinctive Islamic-style flourishes.
 Exhibits call up the era of Columbus and Spain's New World dominance.
 The lush, sprawling gardens invite exploration.

 Basílica de la Macarena